Who's Behind Listverse?

 Top 10 Sex Demons

 Throughout history and all across the world, people have reported sexual contact with all manner of supernatural beings.
 Many people believe “sex demons” were born out of a need to explain away subjects that were generally considered taboo.
-More often than not, things such as unexpected pregnancy, abortion and promiscuity were met with anger and persecution.
-As a result, society came up with a number of mythical creatures, ten of which are listen below.
+More often than not, things such as unexpected pregnancy, abortion, and promiscuity were met with anger and persecution.
+As a result, society came up with many mythical creatures, ten of which are listed below.

 Popobawa (meaning “bat-wing” in Swahili) is said to be a large, bat-like creature with one eye and a very large penis.
 It is said to stalk the men and women of Zanzibar, Africa, and surrounding islands.
 It is a shapeshifter, often taking the form of a human or animal.
-It usually visits households at night, and it doesn’t discriminate against men, women or children, often sodomising an entire household before moving on.
-Victims are warned by Popobawa to tell others about the attack, or risk it returning.
+It usually visits households at night, and it doesn’t discriminate against men, women, or children, often sodomizing an entire household before moving on.
+Popobawa warns victims to tell others about the attack or risk it returning.

 Others argue (perhaps more realistically) that Popobawa is an articulated social memory of the horrors of slavery.
-The way in which Popobawa is said to sodomise its victims may also have something to do with the fact that homosexuality is still illegal in Zanzibar.
+How Popobawa is said to sodomize its victims may also have something to do with the fact that homosexuality is still illegal in Zanzibar.

-Often, when a single woman on Chiloé falls pregnant people assume the Trauco is the father.
-In these cases the women are considered blameless as the Trauco is said to be irresistible to women.
+Often, when a single woman on Chiloé falls pregnant, people assume the Trauco is the father.
+In these cases, the women are considered blameless as the Trauco is irresistible to women.

 El Trauco’s wife, La Fiura, is said to be a grotesquely ugly dwarf with the ability to cast a “sickness spell” against anyone who rejects her sexual advances.
 Her breath is so foul it can physically scar a human and turn animals lame.
 Despite her appearance, she is generally irresistible to men and, after having intercourse with them, she drives them insane.

-Probably the most well known sex demon, the Succubus is a female demon who takes the form of an attractive seductress in order to seduce men.
-It is generally believed that the Succubus legend came about as a result of the medieval preoccupation with sin, especially sexual sins of women.
+The most well-known sex demon, the Succubus, is a female demon who takes the form of an attractive seductress to seduce men.
+It is generally believed that the Succubus legend came about due to the medieval preoccupation with sin, especially the sexual sins of women.

 The male version of the Succubus is the Incubus.
 Like his female counterpart, the Incubus will drain the strength and life energy from his victims.
 Unlike the Succubus, the Incubus will impregnate his victims with another incubus.
-The victim will then carry the baby to term, but when she gives birth the baby appears to be stillborn.
-It will have no pulse and it won’t appear to breath.
-Then, around the age of seven the child will appear to behave normally, but will usually be very attractive and intelligent.
+The victim will then carry the baby to term, but the baby appears to be stillborn when she gives birth.
+It will have no pulse, and it won’t appear to breathe.
+Then, around the age of seven, the child will appear to behave normally but will usually be very attractive and intelligent.
 According to some legends, the wizard Merlin is the product of an Incubus father and a human mother.
-It is also believed by some that the Virgin Mary was de-flowered by an Incubus.
+Some also believe that the Virgin Mary was de-flowered by an Incubus.

 Many believe the Incubi most likely came about as a scapegoat for rape and sexual assault.
 Both victim and rapist would have most likely found it easier to explain the attack supernaturally rather than confronting the truth.

 Jewish folklore tells of Lilu, a demon who visits women while they sleep.
 His feminine counterpart is Lilin.
 These demons were a particular source of anxiety for mothers because they were known to kidnap children.
-Ardat Lili was another succubus who would visit men at night to ensure the continuation of her demonic race.
+Ardat Lili was another succubus who would visit men at night to continue her demonic race.
 The incubus was Irdu Lili, who would visit human women to ensure they would produce his offspring.

 This may have been an early explanation for sleep apnea and other sleep disorders.

-According to the Hebrew Bible, the Nephilim were a race of giants who came about as a result of fallen angels having intercourse with human women.
+According to the Hebrew Bible, the Nephilim were a race of giants who came about due to fallen angels having intercourse with human women.
 Translated from the Hebrew text, “Nephililim” means “fallen ones”.
 Genesis 6:4 tells us, “Now giants were upon the earth in those days.
-For after the sons of God went in to the daughters of men, and they brought forth children, these are the mighty men of old, men of renown.”
+For after the sons of God went into the daughters of men, and they brought forth children, these are the mighty men of old, men of renown.”

-The story of Nephilim originates with a story of Shemhazau, a high ranking angel who led a group of angels to earth to teach humans to be righteous.
-Over the centuries many of the angels pined for human women, and eventually mated with them, creating the Nephilim.
-This unholy union is said to have instilled an inherit wickedness in the Nephilim, making them capable of terrible sin.
+The story of Nephilim originates with the story of Shemhazau, a high-ranking angel who led a group of angels to earth to teach humans to be righteous.
+Over the centuries, many of the angels pined for human women and eventually mated with them, creating the Nephilim.
+This unholy union is said to have instilled an inherent wickedness in the Nephilim, making them capable of terrible sin.
 God was so disgusted by their existence that he ordered the angel Gabriel to ignite a civil war among the Nephilim, which eventually led to their extinction.

-A modern-day version of the Incubi myth, there are countless cases of alien abductions, many with sexual undertones.
-Some reports suggest the use of an invasive anal probe, and others talk of a sexual union with the aliens themselves.
+There are countless cases of alien abductions, many with sexual undertones, and a modern-day version of the Incubi myth.
+Some reports suggest using an invasive anal probe, and others talk of a sexual union with the aliens themselves.

 There are countless stories involving alien/ human lovemaking.
-Antonio Villas Boas of Brazil claims that, in 1957, he was abducted by aliens and put in a room with a beautiful, fair-haired woman and forced to mate with her.
+Antonio Villas-Boas of Brazil claims that, in 1957, he was abducted by aliens and put in a room with a beautiful, fair-haired woman and forced to mate with her.
 Howard Menger claimed to have regular sexual liaisons with Marla, a beautiful blond woman from space who claimed to be 500 years old.
-In the 1970’s, a 19-year-old girl in California claimed to have been gang-raped by six blue-skinned, web-footed humanoids who attacked her after she watched their spaceship land.
+In the 1970’s, a 19-year-old girl in California claimed to have been gang-raped by six blue-skinned, web-footed humanoids who attacked her after watching their spaceship land.

 Due to the outlandish nature of the claims and the general lack of evidence, most people dismiss such reports.
-Sadly though, it is likely that many of the people who make such claims, do so as a result of a deep, psychological need.
+Sadly though, it is likely that many of the people who make such claims do so due to a deep psychological need.